ROCm/rocm-examples/AI/MIGraphX/Quantization/Readme.md

 sudo docker run -it --network=host --device=/dev/kfd --device=/dev/dri --group-add=video --ipc=host --cap-add=SYS_PTRACE --security-opt seccomp=unconfined torch_migraphx
 ```

 The default Dockerfile builds on the nightly pytorch container and installs the latest source version of MIGraphX and torch_migraphx.
-For more builds refer to the docker directory.
+For more builds, refer to the Docker directory.

 ### Installing from source